djreiss/diffimWriteup/README.md

 The AL algorithm is used by default in `ip_diffim` to perform PSF matching and image subtraction.
 It performs quickly and well because it uses small regions surrounding bright, isolated stars around to compute the PSF-matching kernel, $k_i$, at various locations $i$ across the image.
 It uses various heuristics to pre-filter those bright stars prior to computation of the $k_i$, and once they are computed, uses PCA to estimate a smoothly spatially-varying $k$ from them.

 There are a very large number of configuration parameters which affect the quality of the subtraction.
 In general, the defaults work well, although for images with different pixel-scales and/or PSF sizes, these parameters may need to be tuned.
-Many of these important parameters are buried deep in the `kernel` config parameter of the `subtract` algorithm (a reference to the `lsst.ip.diffim.ImagePsfMatchTask` task).
+Many of these important parameters are buried deep in the `kernel` config parameter of the `lsst.ip.diffim.ImagePsfMatchTask` task (which is the `subtract` subtask of `MakeDiffimTask`).

 In [Figure 1](#figure-1) and [Figure 2](#figure-2), we show an image subtraction using the AL algorithm on an example DECam image.
 Here we use a single `calexp` as the template to highlight the effects of noise in the template and how these are mitigated.
 Note that the subtraction is decorrelated (see Section 1.2.), as this is now the default when image subtraction is run via the LSST stack.